mzusin/toolcool-range-slider/README.md

 :pushpin: If no value is specified, it will be equal to the minimum value.

+:pushpin: To create a 2 pointer range slider, specify value1 and value2.

 ## List of individual values

 It is also possible (but not required) to provide a list of numeric or text data instead of **min** and **max** properties.